-(e) I warrant that this authorisation does not, to the best of my belief, infringe the rights of any third party.
+- (e) I warrant that this authorisation does not, to the best of my belief, infringe the rights of any third party.
 I attach copies of all permission documents to my thesis.
-Where I have not been able to obtain the necessary rights or permissions for the inclusion of certain material in my thesis I hereby affirm that I have exercised my best endeavours to secure these and have appended copies of my letters/emails seeking these to the thesis.
+Where I have not been able to obtain the necessary rights or permissions for the inclusion of certain material in my thesis I hereby affirm that I have exercised my best endeavours to secure these and have appended copies of my letters/emails seeking these to the thesis. - (f) I understand that in the event of my thesis not being approved by the examiners, this declaration will become void. - 6.3 A candidate, together with their supervisor, may apply to the College for an embargo to their thesis and/or the abstract for an appropriate period, on the grounds of commercial exploitation or patenting

-- (f) I understand that in the event of my thesis not being approved by the examiners, this declaration will become void. - 6.3 A candidate, together with their supervisor, may apply to the College for an embargo to their thesis (both electronic and hard bound) and/or the abstract for an appropriate period, on the grounds of commercial exploitation or patenting or in other appropriate circumstances and in accordance with the procedure adopted by the College for consideration of such applications. - 6.4 All theses submitted between 1 March 2012 and 28 February 2013 will be available to members of Imperial College only in Spiral, save that during this period any candidate, together with their supervisor, may opt to have their thesis made publicly available in Spiral.
-From 1 March 2013 all theses will be automatically open access in Spiral save where the candidate, together with their supervisor, applies for an embargo.
+- or in other appropriate circumstances and in accordance with the procedure adopted by the College for consideration of such applications. - 6.4 From 1 March 2013 all theses will be automatically open access in Spiral save where the candidate, together with their supervisor, applies for an embargo.
+All theses submitted between 1 July 2007 and 28 February 2013 will become, retrospectively, open access in Spiral, save where an existing embargo is in place.
+All theses submitted prior to 1 July 2007 will be digitised and will become, retrospectively, open access in Spiral, save where an existing embargo is in place.